 This looks like verbal aggression, cutting remarks that wound, using eloquence to dominate and humiliate.
 His words are sharp but serve cruelty rather than truth.

 This is false eloquence: impressive but destructive.
-He uses language as a weapon against people rather than a tool for clarity.
+He wields language as a weapon against people rather than a tool for clarity.
+He mistakes intimidation for authority.

 Passive Shadow: The Wimp